HOME > Student Support > Housing Information > Residence Halls > Mitaka International Hall of Residence > Frequently Asked Questions

 How do I apply for accommodation at the Mitaka International Hall of Residence?

-All applicants taking the second set of Entrance Examinations to the University will be given a set of registration documents that they will need if they are successful in gaining a place at the University.
-Among the documents is the 'Application Guidelines for the Mitaka International Hall of Residence', which contains information about the accommodation and the application procedures.
+All applicants taking the second set of Entrance Examinations to the University will be given a set of registration information for enrollment that they will need if they are successful in gaining a place at the University.
+You will be able to download the 'Application Guidelines for the Mitaka International Hall of Residence', which contains information about the accommodation and the application procedures through the designated URL.

 In order to apply, students need to submit the 'Room Request Form' (included in the Application Guidelines), together with a proof of income of their parents or the chief household income earner, such as an income certificate issued by local authorities, a tax certificate (copy), a tax return (copy), etc.